Q: What is conveyancing?

 If left unsettled, the buyer has the right to terminate the contract and is eligible to receive their deposit back.
 The buyer may also apply to the Court to have the vendor complete the agreement and hand over possession.

 The seller is entitled to charge the buyer interest for the number of days settlement is delayed.
 The contract usually stipulates the applicable interest rate.
 After the required notice, the seller may terminate the contract and keep the deposit, and can legally place the property back on the market to sell.
 They can also take legal action for the buyer to complete the agreement or pursue damages.

 A: Settlement is the finalisation of the sale or purchase process.
 There are usually four parties involved – the buyer and sellers’ conveyancers and the banks for the seller and buyer.

 On settlement, the buyer’s bank will exchange cheques as per the instructions of the buyer’s conveyancer and in return, receive the Certificate of Title and ‘discharge of mortgage’ (if applicable) from the seller’s bank.

 After settlement, the keys can be handed over to the purchaser and the deposit is released (from trust) to the seller.
 At this stage, the buyer’s bank registers the change of title and mortgage.

 Q: Who notifies the authorities that I have purchased a property?

 A: When your transfer papers are lodged for registration after settlement, the council and water providers are automatically notified of the new purchase.
-Other providers, however, will need to be notified.
+Other providers like electricity and gas, however, will need to be notified directly by the purchaser.